Nullora/NovusNet/README.md

 chmod +x gen.sh
 ./gen.sh
 ```
-# Notes:
-- Ensure key.pem and cert.pem are present in your build directory when running the server
-- Some IDEs may incorrectly highlight #include "nn.hpp" as an error so dont mind it.

 # Note
 If anyone can help me maintain this, please do.
 It's very hard maintaining it fully on my own although nobody uses it.
 Pull requests or discussions in issues are heavily appreciated!!